-These plans and strategies provide the high-level objectives, targets and performance measures for public transport, which are not covered in this PT Plan.
+These plans and strategies provide the high-level objectives, targets and performance measures for public transport, which are not covered in the PT Plan.

-Figure 1 illustrates the relationships between the various plans and strategies that were considered in developing this PT Plan.
+Figure 1 illustrates the relationships between the various plans and strategies that were considered in developing the PT Plan.

-\Replaces the existing Regional Land Transport Strategy and Regional Land Transport Programme
+Replaces the existing Regional Land Transport Strategy and Regional Land Transport Programme

-Figure 1 Regional Public Transport Plan statutory environment
+Figure 1 The PT Plan statutory environment